Warrant Officer Prerequisites and Duty Description

 (Duty Description) Conducts investigations/operations by applying sound judgment and analytical reasoning methods to detect and prevent acts of espionage, sabotage, and terrorism directed against Army activities.
 Supervises and manages investigative/operational and administrative personnel from the local CI Office to tactical/operational CI teams in remote areas providing CI briefings to battalion and above key decision makers.
 Prepares, reviews, and approves investigative/operational reports of investigations and inspections.
 Performs terrorism counteraction analysis and threat analysis.
 Investigates national security crimes of Army interest as defined by regulation, the UCMJ, or applicable U.S. Code.
 Conducts and supervises both overt and covert investigations.
 Supervises the technical performance of subordinate military and civilian personnel in related job skills.
 Develops, evaluates, and manages sources and informants of military intelligence.
 Develops and approves investigative plans.
 Obtains and executes arrest and search warrants in coordination with the Criminal Investigations Division or the FBI.
 Interviews witnesses, suspects, and subjects, and obtains written statements executed under oath.
 Represents the Army's interests in investigations conducted collaterally with the DOD, Department of Justice, and other federal, state or local investigative agencies.

 - Must be a SGT (E-5) or above.

 Have successfully completed 35L MOS producing course or the CI Special Agent Course (CISAC) and eligible to carry CI credentials.

-- Must have successfully completed Advance Leadership Course (ALC) Phase 1.
+- Must have successfully completed Advance Leadership Course (ALC) Phase 1 or SSD-2.